working-group-two/engineering-blog/pages/blog/_posts/2020-01-28-Thanos-infinite-metrics.md

 - more complex architecture
 - increased resource usage

+## What are the biggest benefits for us?

+As stated in the beginning of this article one of our objectives for implementing Thanos was the increased metric retention to be able to look back further in time.

+These are the most interesting applications for us:
+- analyze trends and identify anomalies within the mobile core network
+- visualize and graph service usage
+- predict service usage on peak days (think New Years Eve)
+- observe behaviour over multiple deployments (regions, customers and cloud providers)

 ## Summary

 Even though Thanos comes with an increased architectural and operational complexity, we have to say after running it for a while, we think it is totally worth it.
 We can make architecture decisions by looking further